Read about our success in marketing case studies

-Stonington Beach Hotel in Bermuda was MP&A’s first hotel client.
-What’s interesting about this study is that all the positive results were generated by following the same integrated marketing process presented earlier in the customer relationship chart.
+The Stonington Beach Hotel case study shows all the positive results that can be generated by following the same integrated marketing process presented earlier in the customer relationship chart.

 At the time MP&A was hired, occupancy levels for Stonington were on par with those of the major hotels in Bermuda.
 Shortly after Stonington's integrated marketing program was launched occupancy began to rise dramatically.
 Four and a half years later the occupancy for Stonington was over 20 points higher than Bermuda's major hotels.

-There are three very important points to be made from the Stonington Beach Case History:
+There are three very important points to be made from the Stonington Beach case study:

 - The underlying marketing strategy developed to drive your plan is the most important factor in determining how successful you will be.
 Strategy drives your product development, your sales approach, your creative, your media selection, your internet marketing and ultimately your ability to achieve a sustainable tourism environment.